Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 A VMA can be:

 - anonymous: exists only in memory, not corresponding to a file (until they need to be swapped)
-- file_backed (backing store): there is a corresponding file on disk, for instance the code for a program, a library
+- file_backed (backing store): there is a corresponding file on disk, for instance the code for a program, a library, ...

-Also there are flags to specify what action can be done on them (read/write/exec/...)
+Also there are flags to specify what action can be done on them (read/write/exec/...).

-Multiple VMA can point to the same physical pages to share resources (for instance library code)
+Multiple VMAs can point to the same physical pages to share resources (for instance library code).

 ### Page fault management